<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=642155589249454&amp;ev=PageView&amp;noscript=1">

 Wednesday, April 8, 2020

-Grandfather with cochlear implant plays guitar for his grandchild
+grandfather with cochlear implant plays guitar for his grandchild

 Leo Tolstoy said that “music is the shorthand of emotion.”
 Listening to music is a universal experience that requires no shared understanding of words or language, and it can stimulate a full range of emotions such as joy, sadness, fear, excitement, and nostalgia.